Jayplect/Jayplect/README.md

 <p align="center">
 <em>
 I'm a passionate Data Analyst with Machine Learning skills.<br>
-Currently enrolled in University of Toronto's Bootcamp<br>
+Currently enrolled at the University of Toronto's Bootcamp<br>
 Actively seeking for a new job opportunity and Opened to collaborating on interesting and innovative projects
 </em>
 </p>